 Fabric offers term life insurance policies lasting 10-30 years and coverage amounts from $100,000 to $5 million.

-Since the last time I gathered price quotes, the rates have gone down significantly for 35-year-olds and up for 45-year-olds.
+Since the first time I gathered price quotes, the rates have gone down significantly for 35-year-olds and up for 45-year-olds.

 A Fabric representative pointed out that the monthly premium for a 45-year-old with a 10-year policy term is almost twice as cheap as for a 20-year term, adding that most 45-year-olds aren’t parents of newborns and probably don’t need 20-year terms.